adasilva/journal2ebook/README.md

 the folder of your choice.
 There is also functionality to save and recall journal profiles that store margin values.

-This program should work cross-platform (Linux, Mac, and Windows;
+This program should work cross-platform (Linux, Mac, and Windows) though it has been most extensively tested with Linux.
+The Windows executable is usually behind in features, but is the most recent version that has been tested in Windows.
+We do not currently test on Mac.

-though it has been most extensively tested with Linux).
-In any case, ImageMagick and k2pdfopt must be in your system's search PATH (or installed ot the journal2ebook directory).
+For any OS, ImageMagick and k2pdfopt must be in your system's search PATH (or installed ot the journal2ebook directory).
 The dependencies listed in the folloing sections must also be met.

 Linux / Mac Users